okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 Currently, Okta doesn't offer any custom handling for Groups.

-To expose Entitlements and Roles, you must create corresponding `ResourceType`s for these entities.
-See [ResourceTypes](#resourcetype) section for examples.
+To expose Entitlements and Roles, you must create a correspond `ResourceType` each of these entities.
+See [ResourceTypes](#resourcetype).

 #### /Schemas

+For any required custom schema extensions, implement the `/Schemas` endpoint.
+See [Schemas](#schemas) for an implementation example.

-Caveat: There's no need for a /Schemas endpoing if the app doesn't use any custom schema extension.
-Okta handles the base definition for the following:
+> Note: You don't need a `/Schemas` endpoint for apps that don't use custom schema extensions.
+Okta handles the base definitions for the following resources and objects:
 - Entitlements
 - Roles
 - User:Core
 - User:Enterprise

-For any required custom schema extensions, implement the /Schemas endpoint.
-See the example implementation in "Schemas". (include link to section with the code)

 #### Example user discovery data

 The following sections provide sample structures in JSON format for ResourceTypes, schemas, custom entitlements with extensions, and a User that contains entitlements and roles.